 Judges: Justice Ramesh Ranganathan, Chairperson & Smt.
 Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 27.01.2025

+Area of Law: PPA Disputes (Fuel Supply Issues)

 The Appellate Tribunal for Electricity, comprising Justice Ramesh Ranganathan as the Chairperson and Smt.
 Seema Gupta as the Technical Member (Electricity), upheld the order of the Tamil Nadu Electricity Regulatory Commission (TNERC) that allowed the respondent SEPC Power Private Limited to terminate the Coal Supply and Transportation Agreement (CSTA), execute a Fuel Supply Agreement (FSA) with CIL/domestic coal supplier, and procure coal from alternate sources in the interim period without any ceiling price mechanism.
 However, the Tribunal modified the TNERC's order regarding the removal of the ceiling price mechanism and the associated discount on the variable fuel charge (VFC).
 The Tribunal held that the discount of ₹0.225 per unit offered by the respondent and accepted by the TNERC was originally for a period of three years, which had lapsed.
 The Tribunal further directed that the interim arrangement allowing the respondent to procure imported coal shall continue for a maximum period of 12 months beyond the date on which the revamped SHAKTI Policy comes into force or the date on which the respondent secures domestic coal linkage, whichever is earlier.
 After this period, if the respondent fails to secure domestic coal linkage, the appellant will be at liberty to take appropriate action as per law.